Kim–Xi meetings: Second meeting

 Kim Jong Un met Xi Jinping for the second time in Dalian, Liaoning on May 7–8, 2018.
 The two leaders discussed how to cooperate at the communist level on denuclearization, and peace on the Korean peninsula.
 They also discussed China-DPRK relations and significant issues of common concern, Xinhua reported.
 U.S. President Trump emphasized that China should cooperate with the U.S.'s continued implementation of economic sanctions, with commercial and financial penalties on North Korea until it permanently dismantles its nuclear weapons and ICBM missile programs.
-This was the second time China's paramount leader Xi Jinping had met Kim Jong Un in two months, and Xi Jinping reaffirmed his state visit to Pyongyang by the end of 2018.
+This was the second time CCP General Secretary Xi Jinping had met Kim Jong Un in two months, and Xi Jinping reaffirmed his state visit to Pyongyang by the end of 2018.

 Third meeting

 Kim Jong Un met with Xi Jinping in Beijing on June 19-20, 2018.
 Kim was speculated to have sought advice from Xi about a future, mutually beneficial negotiation strategy between the DPRK and United States.
+Chinese party and government leaders such as Li Keqiang, Wang Huning, and Wang Qishan participated in the meeting with Kim Jong Un.

+Xi Jinping highly praised Chairman Kim Jong Un’s special visit to China and also highly praised the positive results achieved by Chairman Kim Jong Un’s meeting with US President Trump in Singapore.
+Kim Jong Un said that General Secretary Xi Jinping is a great leader whom North Korea respects and trusts very much.
+He thanked General Secretary Xi Jinping and China for their friendship and support for him and North Korea.
+He said he would lead the Workers’ Party to implement the consensus reached with General Secretary Xi Jinping.

+Before the talks, Xi Jinping and his wife Peng Liyuan held a welcoming ceremony for Kim Jong Un and his wife Ri Sol-ju.
+They also attended a welcoming banquet and watched a performance together.
+North Korean leaders including Choe Ryong-hae, vice chairman of the Workers' Party of Korea, Pak Pong-ju, premier of the cabinet, Ri Su-yong, director of the International Department of the Workers' Party of Korea, Kim Yong-chol, director of the United Front Department of the Workers' Party of Korea, Pak Thae-song, director of the Science and Education Department of the Workers' Party of Korea, No Kwang-chol, minister of the People's Armed Forces, and Ri Yong-ho, minister of foreign affairs, participated in the relevant activities.

+In the past, when the top leader of North Korea visited China, the news was released by the state media of both countries after the North Korean personnel returned home.
+This time, the convention was broken.
+Shortly after Kim Jong Un arrived in Beijing on June 19, the Chinese official media promptly released the news of Kim Jong Un's visit to China and followed up with reports in a timely manner.
+North Korean state media also promptly reported on Kim Jong Un's trip.